noelmiller/noelmiller.github.io/content/pages/resume.md

 - Provide primary Linux Server support for a Fortune 500 client
 - Troubleshoot issues related to their AWS implementation
-- Design solutions for automation of management (patching, deployment of new resources, and proactively preventing issues) using - Terraform, Ansible, and existing legacy tooling
+- Design solutions for automation of management (patching, deployment of new resources, and proactively preventing issues) using Terraform, Ansible, and existing legacy tooling
 - Serve as a backup for Windows Server related issues and other compute resources due to prior experience
 - Assist with other client environments as needed (Windows or Linux)
-- Collaborate with other departments including account management to ensure we provide excellent service
+- Collaborate with other departments, including account management, to ensure we provide excellent service
-- Document troubleshooting processes to ensure we have a good baseline for automation and for assisting lower level engineer troubleshooting
+- Document troubleshooting processes to ensure we have a good baseline for automation and for assisting lower level engineers with troubleshooting

 ---